Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Concept of Informed Machine Learning

 \subsection{Integrating Prior Knowledge into Machine Learning}

-Apart from the usual information source in a machine learning pipeline, the training data, one can additionally integrate formal knowledge.
+Apart from the usual information source in a machine learning pipeline, the training data, one can additionally integrate knowledge.
 If this knowledge is pre-existent and independent of learning algorithms, it can be called prior knowledge.
-Machine learning that explicitly integrates such prior knowledge will henceforth be called \textit{informed machine learning}.
+Moreover, such prior knowledge can be given by formal representations, which exist in an external, separated way from the learning problem and the usual training data.
+Machine learning that explicitly integrates such knowledge representations will henceforth be called \textit{informed machine learning}.

 \begin{definition} \textit{Informed machine learning} describes learning from a hybrid information source that consists of data and prior knowledge.
-The prior knowledge is pre-existent and separated from the data and is explicitly integrated into the machine learning pipeline. \end{definition}
+The prior knowledge comes from an independent source, is given by formal representations, and is explicitly integrated into the machine learning pipeline. \end{definition}

 This notion of informed machine learning thus describes the flow of information in Figure~\ref{fig:info_flow_iml} and is distinct from conventional machine learning.